 I recently completed (May 2015 – May 2017) a postdoctoral fellowship in the Department of Psychology at Harvard University with Dr. Steven Pinker and Dr. Jesse Snedeker, involving an interdisciplinary project called The Psycholinguistics of Morality.
 I am now an Associate in the Department of Psychology sponsored by Professor Pinker.

 My graduate training was at Boston College in Social Psychology and Social Neuroscience.
 I received my Ph.D. in 2015, advised by Dr. Liane Young at the Morality Lab.

-Nothing is more fascinating to me than the psychological processes driving diversity in moral judgment and values.
-I also continually driven to explore other questions in psychological science which has led to active research in other areas including psychology of the arts and the interface between affect and cognition.
+Nothing is more fascinating to me than the psychological processes driving diversity in how people judge each other, make morally relevant decisions, and live out their values.
+I conduct research in other areas of psychological science including psychology of the arts and the interface between affect and cognition.
 Please check out the links if you’re interested!